clamsproject/wfe-pipeline-runner/README.md

 - [https://github.com/clamsproject/app-nlp-example](https://github.com/clamsproject/app-nlp-example)
 - [https://github.com/clamsproject/app-spacy-nlp](https://github.com/clamsproject/app-spacy-nlp)

-With the images available and the above configuration filewe can start the pipeline as follows.
+See the instructions in those repositories on how to build the images.
+With the images available and the above configuration file we can start the pipeline as follows.

 ```
 $ python start_pipeline.py config/tokenizer-spacy.yml